WRTeam-in/common_app_doc/docs/GeneralSettings/firebase-billing.md

 ---
+title: Firebase Billing
+description: Enable Firebase Billing for OTP Login, Maps and Places API
 sidebar_position: 6
 ---

-# Firebase Billing
+# Enable Firebase Billing

+## 🔼 Overview
+Firebase provides a range of services, some of which require billing to be enabled, especially OTP login, Google Maps, and Places API.
+Follow these steps to ensure proper billing setup.

 ## 🔼 Upgrade from the Firebase Spark Plan to the Blaze Plan
 :::note
-(regarding Firebase OTP setup — if you’ve already set up billing for Firebase OTP previously, there’s no need to repeat that step.
+Regarding Firebase OTP setup — if you've already set up billing for Firebase OTP previously, there's no need to repeat that step.
 Please ensure that your billing account is linked to your app project.
-If it isn’t, kindly follow these steps(1 to 3 point))
+If it isn't, kindly follow these steps (1 to 3 points).
 :::

 1. Log in to the Firebase Console.
 In the lower left, you will see that your project is listed on the Spark plan.
 Click the upgrade button.